 Data Collection Tip #3 – Keep Equitability in Mind

 Businesses would do well to ask themselves, Does my service match the level of information I am collecting?
 Regardless of whether users will freely offer their data, that doesn’t mean that companies should collect all the personal data that is possibly available.
 If your mobile app or software is a front to collect user information and sell it to third-party marketers, you should probably think again.
 There are multiple alternative monetization strategies available.
-This consideration goes beyond mere transparency and consistency for data privacy.
+This consideration goes beyond mere transparency and consistency for data privacy best practices.
 The data that is collected should be directly related to your service, in order to fulfill or improve the service for customers.

-Data Privacy Use Cases
+Data Collection and Privacy Use Cases

 FaceApp is an example of a mobile app that is under scrutiny for how they could store and use photographs of users as well as share data with advertisers.
 Since the app originates from Russia, the FBI was also concerned about its potential as a counterintelligence threat.
 Though evidence has not been found to support the allegation, it exemplifies how the terms of service and privacy policies play an important role in shaping users’ perception of the true nature of the app.